 The type of coffee bean used can also affect the flavour and caffeine content.
 For example, a stronger espresso blend will require fewer shots to achieve the same strength as a lighter roast.
 Different cafes may use different types of beans, so be sure to ask before ordering your latte.
 The type of coffee used is also a great way to customize your latte and make it uniquely yours.

 Lattes are a great way to enjoy coffee in all its forms.
 With so many different types of coffees and ingredients available, there is no limit to what you can create.
 Whether it’s a classic cappuccino or something unique like an iced mocha latte, you will find something that suits your taste.
-So go ahead and explore the world of lattes!
-Enjoy the process and find your favourite.

 Interested to know more about Hot Coffee?
 Got a question about our content or perhaps want to make a suggestion?
 The feel free to contact us today.